searls/oredev/fibonacci/README.md

 The HTML rendering is already wired up, so the only real work is to figure out how to test the remaining interactions with the server and the DOM.

+## First

+The run & setup instructions are more or less the same as those in `<repo_root>/sandbox/README.md`.
+Follow those for first getting set up.

 ## Hints

 ### AJAX

-Example jQuery snippet for asking the server for the Fibonacci value at a given index:
+There's an Express server included that can calculate Fibonacci values for a given index.
+Here's an example jQuery snippet for asking the server for the Fibonacci value at a given index:

     $.post('/fibonacci', {index: 21}, function(result){ console.log(result) })